the-turing-way/the-turing-way/book/website/communication/social-media.md

 * Doesn’t cost anything as most accounts can be set up and run for free.
 Although, maintaining a social media account successfully can be time-consuming.
 * Provides an insight into the impact that you are having in terms of followers, visits and downloads.
-* Increases visits to your website and affect search rankings.
+* Increases visits to your website and affects search rankings.
 * You can find out about what others are doing in related projects, disciplines or organisations.
-* You can build relationships and hopefully collaborations through these networks.
+* You can build relationships, and hopefully collaborations, through these networks.

 (cm-social-media-platforms)=
 ## Social Media Platforms